2026/2027 Service Charge Breakdown

 * Urang Group fee is £150 + VAT.
 With 20% VAT, total is £180/year (£15/month).

-By switching to a market-rate agent like CKD or Urang, we reduce management fees to £2,700/year (£180/flat), saving £1,955/year building-wide while ensuring the agent actually answers the phone when a door breaks.
+By switching to a market-rate agent like CKD or Urang, we reduce management fees to £2,700/year or (£180/flat), saving £1,955/year building-wide while ensuring the agent actually answers the phone when a door breaks.

 Switching agents after RTM is easy: The first RTM switch is a statutory battle.
 Every subsequent agent switch is administrative—just like changing your broadband provider.